Nuelthesupreme/lyricworks/README.md

 ## Project management

-To manage the project we decided to use [Asana](https://app.asana.com/0/1174159538731249/board) as this allowed us to enter subtasks within each task to make the board cleaner and allowed us to tick off each one before completing the overriding task.
+To manage the project we initially went with [Trello](https://trello.com) due to it's simplicity and ease of use however after researching some more we decided to use [Asana](https://app.asana.com/0/1174159538731249/board) as this allowed us to enter subtasks within each task (which wasn't possible on trello or several other products) to make the board cleaner and allowed us to tick off each one before completing the overriding task.
 It also kept the core functionalities of the other project management tools such as naming each section of tasks, appointing tasks to select individuals and setting a completion date.